ajwu100/GROUP-9-PROJECT-1/README.md

 - 'ed.png': % Total Ed points for each county in FL.
 - 'value.png': Home Values for each county in FL.

-## Analysis of Home Type and Age of Home
+## House Attributes: Analysis of Home Type and Age of Home - saved as folder
 ### Coded by Autumn Demonet
 Jupyter Notebook:
 - house_attributes.ipynb is the code used to analyze the impact of home type and home age on the value of a property